 Which I guess brings me to the next point: it’s a tough game.
 We were playing with four, which is the minimum, but it can take up to ten.
 It’s one of very few games that I feel might actually have enough content to keep ten people busy.
 We spent most of the game split into pairs (although switched up partners a fair bit because we’re just that damn kinky) but even doing that, it often felt like we were working on just two of the three things we had to do.
 Another pair could easily have picked up different tasks, and those individual tasks are complex enough that having groups of three rather than two wouldn’t be a problem.

 The puzzles utilise the lab equipment extensively, and there are some really cool interactions here.
 It’s hard to talk about them without spoiling anything, but it involves using some bulky 70s/80s tech in some fun ways.
 Clues are sent to you via an automated type-writer, which is both neat and creepy.
 They were provided at sensible intervals and nudged us in the right direction when needed, without ever having to spell out any answers.
-Like Locked In Edinburgh’s other games, the puzzles tend towards the cerebral end of things, although there’s a good teamwork/dexterity puzzle near that you’ll be collecting parts for throughout the game.
+Like Locked In Edinburgh’s other games, the puzzles tend towards the cerebral end of things, although there’s a good teamwork/dexterity puzzle near the end that you’ll be collecting parts for throughout the game.

 There’s a definite finale to this game, and it works wonderfully.
 It requires you to pool knowledge from throughout the game, and in our case that meant that not only was everybody involved, but there were also moments of “where did you find that out?” “oh it was in the <SPOILER>” “wait, there was a <SPOILER>, how did I miss that?!”.
 In a game that essentially forces you to split up in order to cover enough ground to get out, it’s good to have an ending that brings everyone together.